kreibaum/Jtac-frontend/README.md

 https://github.com/roSievers/Jtac.jl/

-To compile, run
+Make sure that you have a running `julia server/aiserver.jl` and then run

-    elm-live src/Main.elm --no-server
+    elm-live src/Main.elm -y http://localhost:4242 -x /api

-and then symlink the index.html into a position where the Jtac server finds it.